-The Corporate Transparency Act (CTA) has been the focus of a significant development that has modified beneficial ownership information (BOI) reporting obligations.
-On Dec.
-3, 2024, the federal district court for the Eastern District of Texas issued a preliminary injunction enjoining the federal government from enforcing the CTA anywhere within the United States.
-This development, occurring weeks before a looming filing deadline, impacts an entity’s requirements to file BOI reports that may require consultation with legal counsel to determine options now and in the future.
+The Corporate Transparency Act (CTA) has been the focus of significant developments in December 2024 that have modified beneficial ownership information (BOI) reporting obligations.
+On December 3, 2024, the federal district court for the Eastern District of Texas issued a preliminary injunction enjoining the federal government from enforcing the CTA anywhere within the United States.
+However, on December 23, the Fifth Circuit Court of Appeals stayed that injunction and then subsequently reversed its own stay on December 26.
+The government announced that it intends to respect the injunction on a nationwide basis while it is still in place.
+These developments, occurring weeks before a looming filing deadline, are certain to cause significant confusion as entities continue to evaluate their requirements to file BOI reports.
+Such deliberations may require consultation with legal counsel to determine options now and in the future.

 Originally enacted in January 2021, the CTA imposed a new requirement for the reporting of beneficial owners of applicable reporting companies.
-This reporting regime is operated by the Financial Crimes Enforcement Network (FinCEN), which is the Treasury Department bureau’s responsibility for protecting the U.S. financial system from illegal activity and ensuring U.S. national security interests through the collection and analysis of financial intelligence.
+This reporting regime is operated by the Financial Crimes Enforcement Network (FinCEN), which is the Treasury Department bureau responsible for protecting the U.S. financial system from illegal activity and ensuring U.S. national security interests through the collection and analysis of financial intelligence.

-Although the CTA was enacted in early 2021, it included a deferred effective date contingent upon FinCEN publishing final rules.
-Those rules were finalized during 2023 with an effective date of Jan.
-1, 2024.
+Even though the CTA was enacted in early 2021, it included a deferred effective date contingent upon FinCEN publishing final rules.
+Those rules were finalized during 2023 with an effective date of January 1, 2024.
 Reporting companies subject to BOI reporting were provided with varying due dates for filing, depending on their facts.
 Such due dates included:

-- Pre-2024 entities.
-Reporting companies that were created before 2024 were required to complete their initial filings by Jan.
-1, 2025.
+- Pre-2024 Entities – Reporting companies that were created before 2024 were required to complete their initial filings by January 1, 2025.

 Beyond the initial due dates noted above, reporting companies are subject to ongoing reporting obligations whenever specific types of information about the companies and their owners change.
 Accordingly, reporting companies are required to file updated reports within 30 days of any change in relevant information.